ULTiMateRBLX/.../rbxflags.md

 <h1 align="center">#RBXFLAG💲</h1>

 > [!CAUTION]
 > **Fast Flags are extremely powerful, being that they are intended to only be used by Roblox engineers.
-While they can be very useful, they can cause issues with stability and functionality if you don't know what you're doing.**
+While they can be very useful, they can cause issues with stability and functionality.
+DON'T blindly paste Fast Flags that you don't know what they do!**

+> [!NOTE]
+> Also don't buy those "FPS" and "PING" flags.

 ## How to Use _PlaceFilter
 1. **Add** `_PlaceFilter` **after** the **Fast Flag name**.